ArtemChebotko/cassandra4-full-query-logging/README.md

 # Full Query Logging

-## Learn how and when to use full query logging in a Cassandra NoSQL database
+## Learn how to use full query logging in Apache Cassandra®

 Cassandra 4.x full query logging enables you to get the exact CQL query strings used by your client applications.
 This information can be used for:
 - Analyzing poorly performing queries